teamfact/hcp-iot-api-node/README.md

 ```
 ### Reading and posting data

 The API allows to completly configure the HCP IoT services without the need to access a GUI.
-Instead, there are fuctions available to read, create and delete all kinds of entity types.
+Instead there are fuctions available to read, create and delete all kinds of entity types.
 A simple example showing how to fetch all message types:
 ```js
 rdms.getMessageTypes()